Are your kids going back to school?

 Tip 1: Sleep – get lots of it!

 The best way to prepare for the next day is to get a good night’s sleep.
+Two weeks before school starts, we get our son to go to bed 15 min earlier per night so he is ready to wake up on time for the first day of school.
 We need sleep so our body can recover and repair from our daily activities.
 This is the time that our muscles repair, our tissues heal and our immune system kicks into overdrive.
 Children (up to about age 12) need at least 10 hours of sleep to support healthy growth.
-Teens and adults need 7.5 to 9 hours of sleep each night.
+Adults need 7.5 to 9 hours of sleep each night and it seems like teens can sleep all day!

 To make sure you are well rested, count backwards from the time you need to wake up in order to determine when you need to go to bed to ensure you are getting enough hours of sleep.
 Make sure you are sleeping in a dark room, without stimulation (TV, computer, cell phone, iPad etc), and with a high quality air filter (especially if you have allergies).